pazusoba/core/README.md

 - https://padopt.macboy.me/, an optimal PAD solver
     - This is another level and is a lot better than pazusoba
     - https://github.com/matthargett/padopt

+## License
+My code is under [MIT license](https://github.com/HenryQuan/pazusoba/blob/master/LICENSE) but the GUI is built on top of QT so it is under [LGPL license](https://doc.qt.io/qt-5/lgpl.html)

 ## 2000 days
 ![2000日たまドラ](https://raw.githubusercontent.com/HenryQuan/pazusoba/master/assets/2000.jpg?token=ABTRDFH6WOWXATCBOZXXCGK7BAJ5G)